GrantsTracks2121/hike-the-ministik-Nov2024/content/trailheads/fairbrother/index.md

 showSummary: true
 showHero: true
 heroStyle: "background"
-summary: "Named for a former nearby land owner, Fairbrother corner provides you with immediate access to the Waskahegan Trail.
-When you walk past the gate the Waskahegan extends both directly east and directly south.
-There is ample parking here because there is no ditch to speak of and ample space between the road and the treeline.
-This means you can easily safely park multiple vehicles off the road.?"
+summary: "Named for a former, nearby land owner, Fairbrother corner provides you with immediate access to the Waskahegan Trail.
+When you walk past the gate, the Waskahegan extends both directly east and directly south.
+Ample parking is available here, thanks to the absence of a ditch and the generous space between the road and the treeline.
+This means you can easily park multiple vehicles safely off the road."
 ---
 <div class="flex flex-col text-surface shadow-secondary-1 dark:bg-surface-dark dark:text-white max-w-max lg:flex-row h-auto sm:pb-10">
 <div class="w-full lg:w-1/2" style="margin-bottom: 20px;margin-top: -25px;">